giameier/DMS_ABC/README.md

 The programm supports parallelprocessing of files.
 You can specify the amount of CPUs to be used in the DMS_processing_multiprocessing.py file.

-After hitting the process button the following is executed All sorte.bam files in the input directory are found.
+After hitting the process button the following is executed:

+All sorte.bam files in the input directory are found.
 All parameters are saved to a Json file in the output directory.
 For each input file a bam file is created containing trimmed sequences